Capitalization Rules in English | Quick Guide & Examples

-In English, a capital letter should always be used for the first word of a sentence and for all proper nouns.
-A proper noun is the specific name of a person, place, organization, or thing.
+In English, a capital letter is used for the first word of a sentence and for all proper nouns (words that name a specific person, place, organization, or thing).

 Michelle Obama, the former first lady, was raised in Chicago and is a graduate of Harvard Law School.

-Unlike proper nouns, common nouns refer to general, non-specific categories or entities.
+A common noun, on the other hand, refers to a general, non-specific category or entity.
 Common nouns are not normally capitalized (unless they are the first word of a sentence or part of a title).

 Monarchy, aristocracy, and democracy are forms of government classified according to which people have the authority to rule.